 - Take a deep breath in, and try to identify two different smells.
 Our lives are often absent of smell as a mark of hygiene – so try to break through that numbing effect and find something with a natural scent!
 The smell of freshly cut grass, the smell of food cooking, etc.

 - What one thing can you taste?
 You don’t need to lick the table or anything… If there’s nothing around that’s good to eat/drink, you can just pay attention to the taste of your mouth as it is!
 Can you taste the tea you just drank?
 Or maybe the flavor of your toothpaste.

 In Chinese medicine, using your senses helps to open up your Heart, which can help facilitate a sense of calm.

-It can seem counterintuitive, because exercise is itself a form of stress on the body!
-But we know that exercise can help lift the spirits, release endorphins, and generally lead to a sense of overall wellbeing.
-From a Chinese medicine perspective, exercise can help to smooth Liver Qi, which is particularly susceptible to the effects of stress.
+It can seem counterintuitive because exercise is itself a form of stress on the body!
+But we know that exercise can help lift the spirits, release endorphins, and generally lead to a sense of overall well-being.
+From a Chinese medical perspective, exercise can help to smooth Liver Qi, which is particularly susceptible to the effects of stress.